Mixolyde/mmolb-playoff-status/README.md

 ## TODO
 * Replace rederences to party time with elimination
 * Get all the the previous functionality working again
+* Group by League on some pages
+* Better wild card playoff spot handling
 * Add unit tests
 * Create a github action for testing code
 * Setup multiple development environments for testing data/web changes